James-KAY1/Challenge_3_Crypto_Arbitrage_Application/README.md

 # Challenge_3_Crypto_Arbitrage_Analysis
 This project is an analysis to determine if any arbitrage opportunites existed for Bitcoin on the Bitstamp and Coinbase Exchanges.
 A small historial sample (2018-01-01:2018-03-31) was used for the analysis.
 The "Break Down of Analysis" section below will provide more details on the analysis that was performed.
-For the full analysis please refer to the JupyterLab NoteBook ("crpto_arbitage") attached in the Starter_Code direcotry.
+For the full analysis please refer to the JupyterLab NoteBook ("crpto_arbitage") attached in the Starter_Code directory.

 Below is a link for more information about Arbitrage: